AKFessha/College-App/ReadMe.md

 # College App

-This is a console app built in attempt to learn C# and Object oriented programming.
+This is a console app built in attempt to learn C# and Object oriented programming features like inheritance, abstraction, interface, Polymorphism.

 ### Technology used